t4nm4y/code-explainer/readme.md

 It uses Open API to provide the explanation.

-I have provided the .env file as well with the `OPEN_API_KEY` for easy evaluation of my project.
+I have provided the .env file as well with the `OPENAI_API_KEY` for easy evaluation of my project.

 The summary report is also present in this repo.